Samantha Baxter helps bridge the gap between genomic researchers and the patient experience

 A: Professionally, the two largest challenges in our field right now are scaling the genetic counseling workforce and addressing the lack of diversity in our profession.
 Not only is there increased demand for genetic counselors in the clinic, but there is also a growing need for us in non-clinical settings like research, software companies, and laboratories.
 Maintaining our clinical workforce, while expanding our roles across all of genomics, will be an ongoing challenge.

 Additionally, as we continue to recruit and expand the number of genetic counseling training programs across the country, we are all too aware of our other big challenge: diversity.
 Despite efforts to diversify our workforce, genetic counseling remains a largely homogenous profession.
 A key aspect of genetic counseling is being sensitive to the cultural influences that shape the way individuals and families view genetics.
-To truly provide all individuals with the best genetic counseling and genetic testing, we need to have counselors who can understand and reflect diverse cultures and share their perspectives to the broader profession.
+To truly provide all individuals with the best genetic counseling and genetic testing, we need to have counselors who can understand and reflect diverse cultures and share their perspectives with the broader profession.

 Q: What about personal challenges?

 A: On the personal side, balancing motherhood while also remaining dedicated to my career has been a struggle.
 Thankfully I have met numerous mentors that are both brilliant scientists and engaged, loving mothers.
 When I finally opened up about my frustrations, I was amazed at how many women were honest about their own challenges and took time from their hectic schedules to talk with me and share tips.
 What I now appreciate is how much my love of my career and my family fuel each other.
-Becoming a mother has made me a more compassionate and empathetic genetic counselor, and the patient stories I encounter everyday remind me to slow down and enjoy the small moments even on the most challenging of days.
+Becoming a mother has made me a more compassionate and empathetic genetic counselor, and the patient stories I encounter every day remind me to slow down and enjoy the small moments even on the most challenging of days.

 Q: What have you found most rewarding about your work over the years?

 A: Working in the laboratory and research setting means that I have a broad impact on many patients around the world.
-Whether its streamlining processes to shorten turnaround times, writing patient-friendly results, or participating in open data sharing, even a small change can have a large impact when added up over hundreds or thousands of patients every year.
+Whether it's streamlining processes to shorten turnaround times, writing patient-friendly results, or participating in open data sharing, even a small change can have a large impact when added up over hundreds or thousands of patients every year.

 Over the last year, I have also had the privilege of developing and running our annual Broad CMG and ClinGen Course, which has been a passion project of mine.
 As the first genetic counselor hired at the Broad, I feel it is my responsibility to foster the growth of the Broad’s genetic counselor community and advocate for having more genetic counselors involved in Broad’s clinical projects.